Breadcrumbs

 Contact forms

-You may contact us electronically using our contact form, e.g. to provide us with feedback, to ask questions or to submit a contact request.
-If you use this option, data entered into that form will be transmitted to us.
+You may contact us electronically using our contact form, e.g., to provide feedback, ask questions, or submit a contact request.
+If you use this option, the data entered into that form will be transmitted to us.

-The data will be stored until they are no longer required to achieve the purpose of the conversation with you and the purpose of your contact has been fully clarified.
+All data will be stored only until they are no longer required to achieve the purpose of the communication with you and your contact request has been fully resolved.

 Contact by e-mail

 You may withdraw your consent to the processing of your personal data at any time by sending an e-mail to hello@k15t.com.
-In this case, all personal data of the conversation will be erased and it will not be possible to continue the conversation.
+In this case, we will no longer be able to continue processing your request.

 Cookies and Local Storage

 We use cookies on our websites.
-Cookies are text files that our web server sends to your browser while you are visiting our websites.
-Your browser will store them on your computer for later retrieval.
-This means cookies can be used to identify your Internet browser when you revisit the websites.
-Session cookies are deleted when the browser is closed.
-Persistent cookies are stored on the hard drive until their default expiration date is reached or until you actively remove them.
+Cookies are small text files that our web server sends to your browser while you are visiting our websites.
+Your browser stores them on your device for later retrieval.
+This allows our websites to recognize your browser when you revisit.

-In addition to cookies, we use the Local Storage method to store data locally in the cache of your browser.
-These data are stored persistently in your browser but you can remove all Local Storage data by deleting your browser cache.
+In addition to cookies, we use Local Storage to store data in your browser’s cache.
+These data are stored persistently, but you can remove them at any time by clearing your browser cache.

 Own cookies

 We use our own cookies to ensure the functionality of our websites.
-Some elements of our website require that your Internet browser is recognised after a page change.
+Some elements of our website require that your Internet browser is recognized after a page change.

 The overview shows you for which purposes your data are collected and how long they will be stored for: